-Your mind: Consider the information in light of other knowledge you have but keep your focus on the speaker's words.
+Your mind: Keep your focus on the speaker's words.
 Do this even if what they are saying reminds you of other tasks you may need to complete or you don't agree with/think what they're saying is true.

-Your mouth: It sounds funny, but you need to verbally assure the speaker they have been heard.
+Your mouth: Assure the speaker they have been heard.
 This needs to be more than just verbal confirmations like "uh-huh."
 Let them know they've been heard by summarizing, repeating, or asking clarifying questions about what they said.

-There are more skills that build upon one another as employees advance.
 On a basic level, employees should be able to effectively follow directions.
-From there, they should be able to answer work-related questions clearly, quickly, and positively.
-As employees build independence in their positions, they will be expected to raise concerns and share their own perspectives.
-They will also need to respond to issues and ask meaningful questions about tasks or challenges in order to better understand their overall goals.
+From there, you should be able to answer work-related questions clearly, quickly, and positively.
+As you build independence in your position, you will be able to raise concerns and share your own perspectives.